elementary-Inc/blog/_posts/2022/2022-01-31-updates-for-january-2022.md

 </figcaption>
 </figure>

-This work [has been merged](https://github.com/elementary/switchboard-plug-power/pull/192) into OS 7 daily builds and is accessible from _System Settings_ → _Power_, and we hope to also add a quicker way to change modes to the Panel indicator as well.
-We're also excited to hear feedback from [Early Access] users here, as this has been a highly-requested feature and we want to make sure to get the experience right.
+This work is possible thanks to the [upstream FreeDesktop Power Profiles Daemon](https://gitlab.freedesktop.org/hadess/power-profiles-daemon/), and settings to control its behavior [have been merged](https://github.com/elementary/switchboard-plug-power/pull/192) into OS 7 daily builds—we hope to add a quick way to change modes to the Panel indicator before release as well.
+We're excited to hear feedback from [Early Access] users here, as this has been a highly-requested feature and we want to make sure to get the experience right.

 <figure markdown="1" class="constrained">
 ![Screenshot of battery health](https://user-images.githubusercontent.com/611168/129139879-b1c00b6f-9bdd-4d91-980d-2b4edd096d3c.png){: width="890" height="565"}